Skip to main content

 RoleDescription

-Read-Only AdminAdministrator with read-only access to tenant data
+Read-Only AdminAdministrator with read-only access

 Security AdminAdministrator with credential management permissions